harry48225/Number-Guesser/README.md

 # Number-Guesser
-This python programs asks you to choosen a number between 1-100 and then guesses it!
+This python programs asks you to choosen a number between 1-100 and then guesses it using a random number system.